 Our volunteers are the backbone of the Young Writers Program.
 They indicate interest by registering online and, after a conversation with Young Writers Program staff, fingerprinting, and proof of a negative TB test, are set to step into the classroom.
 Volunteers attend professional training sessions that help them understand how to work with 4th through 12th grade public school students and their writing.
 Classroom writing projects are typically teacher-initiated and take place throughout the year, lasting from four to eight weeks.
 Volunteers contribute at least 2 hours a week in the classroom or at our after-school writing center, The Word Lab.
 Projects culminate in a publication of student work or a public reading.
 One-on-one mentoring is invaluable in providing students the personalized attention they need as their writing develops.
 And because students are working with publication in mind, they learn the value of revision and editing.
 Whether you’d like to volunteer, donate, have an idea for a project or just want to find out more, the Young Writers Program we’d love to hear from you.

 If you are interested in becoming a Writing Assistant or are a teacher who has a project in mind, please let us know by reaching out to our staff.
 And take a moment to review the current writing projects as they take shape each year.

 Young Writers Program Staff

-Julia worked as Art Director for ETR Associates before becoming a freelance journalist covering the arts for the Bay Area.
-She earned her MA in Education 10 years ago and taught at the elementary level as both a classroom teacher and a writing specialist.
+Julia has had careers in graphics and journalism.
+She earned her MA in Education 14 years ago and taught at the elementary level as both a classroom teacher and a writing specialist.
 A poet and writer, she and writing colleagues Jory Post and Karen Ackland created Santa Cruz Writes in the fall of 2011 to enhance literary opportunities for Santa Cruz County residents.
-Julia has been directing the Young Writers Program since the fall of 2012.
+Julia directed the Young Writers Program since the fall of 2012.
 She received a Gail Rich Award in 2017 for creative contributions to Santa Cruz County.